Duran Duran (1983 video): "Planet Earth" (Russell Mulcahy)

-Fairly primitive by the band's later standards, the video was shot on a sound stage at St John's Wood.
-It features the band (dressed in frilly, floppy New Romantic fashions) playing the song on a white stage tricked out with special effects to look like a platform made of ice or crystal.
+Fairly primitive by the band's later standards, the video was shot on a sound stage at St John's Wood and features the band (dressed in New Romantic fashions) playing the song on a white stage tricked out with special effects to look like a platform made of ice or crystal.
 Interspersed with the performance are shots of the band members alongside the four elements.
-The video focused closely on the band's faces, highlighting their varied good looks.
-The instrumental middle section features friends of the band from the Rum Runner nightclub dancing in their outlandish outfits.
+The video focused closely on the band members' faces, highlighting their varied good looks.
+The instrumental middle section features friends of the band from the Rum Runner nightclub, dancing in outlandish outfits.
 At the end of the video, singer Simon Le Bon leaps from the stage, caught in a freeze frame shot above an apparently bottomless abyss.

 "Lonely in Your Nightmare" (Russell Mulcahy)

-The video for this track begins with Le Bon finding a dusty old photograph of the aforementioned freeze-frame closing of the Planet Earth video on the floor of an abandoned building in London.
-This segues into a lovely yet melancholy album track containing a series of colour sections, in which a beautiful woman in a flowing dress wanders about the tropical settings of Sri Lanka, drawing the attention of various band members.
-Much of these scenes are shot across the Unawatuna Bay from Fort Galle, a UNESCO World Heritage site, and of the mansion at Taprobane Island further along the south-east coast.
+The video begins with Le Bon finding an old photograph of the aforementioned freeze-frame closing of the "Planet Earth" video on the floor of an abandoned building in London.
+The scene segues into a lovely yet melancholy album track containing a series of colour sections, in which a beautiful woman in a flowing dress wanders about the tropical settings of Sri Lanka, drawing the attention of various band members.
+Many of the scenes are shot across the Unawatuna Bay from Galle Fort, a UNESCO World Heritage Site, and of the mansion at Taprobane Island further along the southeast coast.

-The elusive woman appears again in black and white scenes filmed in London, disappearing whenever the band members turn to look for her.
+The elusive woman appears again in black-and-white scenes filmed in London, disappearing whenever the band members turn to look for her.
 The music for the video is the David Kershenbaum re-mix of the studio track, which contains an alternate chorus lyric in the closing section of the song.

 "Careless Memories" (Perry Haines)

-This video was filmed in a decorated flat and on the streets around Soho.
+The video was filmed in a decorated flat and on the streets around London's Soho.
 The band members talk and laugh while Le Bon sings savagely to the camera.
-This video was re-edited for the video album, with some scenes replaced.
+The video was re-edited for the video album, with some scenes replaced.

 "My Own Way" (Russell Mulcahy)

-The video for "My Own Way" was filmed in a St. Johns Wood studio that was decorated entirely in red, black and white.
-The band performs the fast-paced song in close-up, while flamenco dancers twirl in the background, and a colourful parrot sits on the synthesisers, pecking at the keyboardist's fingers.
+The video was filmed in a St. Johns Wood studio that was decorated entirely in red, black and white.
+The band performs the fast-paced song in close-up, while flamenco dancers twirl in the background and a colourful parrot sits on the synthesisers, pecking at the keyboardist's fingers.